antlas0/meshtastic_visualizer/README.md

 # Meshtastic Visualizer
-Python PyQt graphical interface to interface with a local node.
+Python PyQt graphical app to interface with a local Meshtastic node using an USB connection.
+Possibility to subscribe to MQTT servers and retrieve nodes, messages,...
 Main framework used is PyQt6.
 (Screenshots may be out of date).

 Work based on original repository of "Meshtastic Chat Desktop"